arianlundberg/BC-CCS/README.md

 It also contains standard TCGA abbreviations and color codes for the samples and

-annuploidy score (Aneuploidy scores and arm calls file - PANCAN_ArmCallsAndAneuploidyScore_092817.txt) which downloaded from: https://gdc.cancer.gov/about-data/publications/pancan-aneuploidy
+annuploidy score (Aneuploidy scores and arm calls file - PANCAN_ArmCallsAndAneuploidyScore_092817.txt): https://gdc.cancer.gov/about-data/publications/pancan-aneuploidy

 as well as tumour purity data: https://gdc.cancer.gov/about-data/publications/pancanatlas